mek-x/mek-x.github.io/_posts/2014-09-12-ebox3300-openwrt-part-II.md

 step is to get the sources from Development page:
 [https://dev.openwrt.org/wiki/GetSource](https://dev.openwrt.org/wiki/GetSource)

-There is instruction how to get the sources.
+There are instructions how to get the sources.
 I recommend getting them by _git_.
 It should be quite straightforward, we only need to install this tool.
-Every major linux distribution has it in their repositories.
+Every major linux distribution has it in its repositories.
 For example, in Archlinux distro (which I use) command to install it, is:

 ```pacman -S git```